 A Peddler’s License

-Mencken got Chase to agree to a public showdown.
+Mencken got Chase to agree to a public showdown on April 5, 1926.
 He traveled to Boston with copies of the banned magazine.
 Then he went to a police station and got a peddler’s license.
 The press and a large crowd of students awaited him at Brimstone Corner in front of the Park Street Church.
-When he arrived with his lawyers, the rowdy crowd cheered him on and called for Chase, who was late.
+When he arrived with his lawyers, the rowdy crowd cheered him on and called for Chase, who showed up late.

 Chase, who missed the humor in the situation, finally arrived with the captain of the vice squad and a plainclothes detective.
 He gave Mencken a 50-cent piece for the magazine, which Mencken bit for effect.
 Mencken put the magazine into his hand and Chase said, “I order this man’s arrest.”
-The police marched him to the station.
-He was let out on bail.
+The police marched Mencken to the station, then let him out on bail.

 Mencken went to trial the next day.
 He appeared nervous, as the judge didn’t let on which way he would rule.
-In the end, Mencken was acquitted after the judge decided private citizens could not take the law into their own hands.
+In the end, the judge acquitted Mencken because private citizens could not take the law into their own hands.

 A jubilant Mencken went to lunch at Harvard University, where a crowd of a thousand greeted him with cheers.

-The battle wasn’t over.
+The battle hadn’t ended.
 Chase retaliated by banning the next month’s issue of American Mercury in the mail, which created a problem for Mencken: If one more month’s issue were banned in Boston, he’d lose his second-class mailing privileges.
 He capitulated and substituted a story about cello playing instead of one called Sex and the Co-ed.

 Mencken then sued the Watch and Ward Society for restraint of trade.
-Again, a judge ruled it was the duty of prosecutors, not private citizens, to censor literature.
+Again, a judge ruled that prosecutors, not private citizens, had the duty to censor literature.

 If you liked this story, you may also like Banned in Hartford, Panned in Boston: Tough Crowds in Early American Theater.

 With thanks to Babbitts and Bohemians: From the Great War to the Great Depression by Elizabeth Stevenson.
-This story was updated from the 2013 version.
+This story was updated in 2023.